 Some people advise you to start with whichever addiction is worse, but my personal opinion (this is in no way medical advice) is to get rid of the alcohol first.

-Smoking is serious and damaging your health in significant ways, but it may be a battle you wait a couple of weeks or months to take on.
+Smoking is serious and significantly damages your health, but it may be a battle you wait a couple of weeks or months to take on.

-Mental Health Battles in the First 30 Days Sober
+Mental Health and the First 30 Days of Sobriety

 If this is you right now, it is completely normal and in no way permanent.